 - Positive comments about the dip bar design for different hand placements

 - The pull-up bar has foam handles for better grip and comfort

 - Some of the hole alignments seem a bit off

-The only thing we noted in online comments is that some people thought the hole alignment could be improved for faster adjustments.
+The only thing I noted in online comments is that some people thought the hole alignment could be improved for faster adjustments.

 The safety bars should be easy to adjust for squatting and bench press exercises, which means you won’t need to rely on a spotter.

 - The storage pegs should be large enough to keep your plates organized

 - Getting it set up seems to be easy and doable on your own

 - Cable pulleys are included to give you a border range of exercises